Millions of people are going hungry and thirsty every day as war destroys their ability to survive

 Water shortages combined with the destruction of infrastructure and the lack of a functioning health service has led to a serious cholera outbreak, described by Wael Ibrahim, CARE’s Country Director in Yemen, as the world's worst cholera outbreak.
 Malnourished children, pregnant women and people living with other chronic health conditions are now at greater risk of death as they face the triple threat of conflict, hunger and cholera.

-CARE’s response to the cholera outbreak in 25 districts across 8 governorates through provision of safe water supply, treatment of water, hygiene promotion and distribution of hygiene and cholera kits.
-Areas targeted for the implementation of the cholera response are the Governorates of Abyan Abyanj and Aden.
+CARE is responding to the cholera outbreak in 25 districts across 8 governorates through provision of safe water supply, treatment of water, hygiene promotion and distribution of hygiene and cholera kits.

 How many people are affected?